 Information assets may for example be categorized under the following generic headings:

 - Pure/intangible information assets (content, data, knowledge, expertise);

 - Software assets (commercial, bespoke or internal/proprietary applications, middleware, operating systems etc.);

-- Physical IT assets (computers, routers, disks etc.);
+- Physical IT assets (computers, routers, disks, cables, UPSs etc.);

-- IT service assets - see ITIL or ISO 20000 - or more broadly information process-related assets including business relationships with service providers such as your web site hosting providers.
+- IT service assets - see ITIL or ISO 20000 - or more broadly information process-related assets including business relationships with service providers such as your Internet service, cloud service and web site hosting providers.

-- Human information assets (“people are our greatest assets” is literally true if you take due account of their abilities, skills, expertise and the wealth of unwritten knowledge and understanding known as experience and wisdom).
+- Human information assets (“people are our greatest assets” is literally true considering the value of their abilities, skills, expertise and the wealth of unwritten knowledge and understanding known as experience and wisdom).

 [That classification is based on a list originally submitted to the ISO27k Forum.
 A much more comprehensive version of this list is available in the ISO27k Toolkit.]